ItsKakeru/JSX/README.md

 # JSX
-A repository for the programming of the encoding of SpotJSX
+A repository for the programming of JSX